 Step 5: Days 6-9 (schedule in advance) Meet with the search committee and select interviewees.

-Step 6: Day 9 Submit Candidates to OEI (for faculty and unclassified salary positions) or HR (for classified and unclassified hourly positions) for review
+Step 6: Day 9 Submit Candidates to HR for review.

-Step 7: Day 10 (Schedule this in advance with your committee as TBD on their calendars) Schedule interviews with candidates using the predetermined time frames after receiving support from OEI or HR to move forward with selected candidates
+Step 7: Day 10 (Schedule this in advance with your committee as TBD on their calendars) Schedule interviews with candidates using the predetermined time frames after receiving support from HR to move forward with selected candidates.

 Step 10: Day 19-24 Hold Face to Face interviews.
 If multiple level interviews are required, schedule those for the same day.